 If you are not able to show or build trust, then trust me, no one is going to use your service.
-The best way to trust and show it for all to see is to collect feedback from your customers in the form of a review, and publish as testimonials on your website.
+The best way to trust and show it for all to see is to collect feedback from your customers in the form of a review and publish as testimonials on your website.

 Reviews offer social proof, with 88% of customers saying they trust review as much as personal recommendations.
 Other people have taken the plunge to use you, they have had a great experience, so display to shopper you can offer them that as well.

 As we said before, trust can be built when people make that initial search.
-A company with a licensed Google Review Partner can take your Seller Ratings, which are aggregated from your reviews, and display it as stars in your AdWords under your company name.
+A company with a licensed Google Review Partner can take your Seller Ratings, which are aggregated from your reviews, and display it as stars in your Ads under your company name.
 These stars help towards SEO, improving your ranking in Google, thus enhancing visibility.

-How to Get More Reviews That are Positive
+How to Get More Reviews That are Positive?

-Every business loves receiving positive reviews from their customers.
+Every business loves receiving positive reviews from its customers.
 Nevertheless, this is hard, since leaving a review is not always a piece of a cake.
 Firstly, it is an extra thing that has to be done in a day, which requires little extra time and most people do not want to spend this extra time in leaving a review.
-Certainly, they are boiling and they want the world to know about the reality.
+Certainly, they are boiling and they want the world to know about reality.
 Odds are, you have a lot more satisfied customers that are not necessarily reflected in your Google and Amazon reviews.